 The detailed RTC architecture mapping to the overall high-level architecture in Figure 4.1.1-1 is shown in Figure 4.1.1-2 below.

-NOTE: Figure 4.1.1-2 illustrates only the link from one RTC endpoint to the RTC AF and RTC AS.
-The link from another RTC endpoint in communication with the first one is symmetric.
+Figure 4.1.1-2: RTC General Architecture

 NOTE 1: Some subfunctions may not be required depending on the collaboration scenario.
 Description of collaboration scenario and its architecture variant are specified in annex A.

-NOTE 2: The WebRTC Framework subfunction is a WebRTC protocol stack whose implementation is specified by W3C and IETF.
+NOTE 2: The WebRTC Framework is a WebRTC protocol stack whose implementation is specified by W3C and IETF.

 NOTE 3: Red ovals indicate API provider functions.

-Figure 4.1.1-2: RTC General Architecture
+NOTE 4: The RTC Access Function may be realised by a web browser in deployments of the RTC Client that support web-based applications through the WebRTC API.

 The WebRTC Signalling Function may be co-located with the RTC AF.
 In such deployments, the WebRTC Signalling Function acts as an RTC AF with access to the 5G Core, and some of the RTC AF interactions with the WebRTC Signalling Function may be replaced to avoid concurrent/redundant requests from the RTC endpoint in the UE.
 Specifically, media session handling interactions between the RTC AF and the UE at reference point RTC-5 may be replaced by the equivalent WebRTC signalling interactions defined at reference point RTC-4.

-The subfunctions inside the RTC AF, RTC AS and the RTC endpoint are defined in clause 4.2 and the reference points shown in Figure 4.1.1-2 are defined in clause 4.3.
+The subfunctions inside the RTC AF, RTC AS and the RTC Client are defined in clause 4.2 and the reference points shown in Figure 4.1.1-2 are defined in clause 4.3.

 4.1.2 Generalized Media Delivery architecture